-While you don’t want to do anything illegal to avoid paying what you owe, there is also no reason to pay more than you are liable for.
-With a little planning, it’s possible to pay only what you legally owe — and not a penny more.
+While you don’t want to do anything illegal to avoid paying taxes, there is also no reason to pay more than you owe.
+With a little planning and TurboTax help, it’s possible to save money on your taxes.

 1. Plan Ahead

 One of the best things you can do when it comes to tax planning is to look ahead.
 What expenses will you have for the year?
 What items can result in tax credits and deductions?

 By looking ahead, you can get a solid idea of what you are eligible for, and then plan your expenditures accordingly.
 It makes sense to be prepared, rather than try desperately to find last-minute tax savings.